Salvator Mundi 1490 by Leonardo da Vinci | Oil Painting Reproduction

 Price: $385.00

+Leonardo da Vinci's Salvator Mundi painting has a fascinating and mysterious past.
 Today, it's one of the most famous paintings of Christ.
-Despite this, the artwork remained lost for centuries, only resurfacing in the 1990s.
+Despite this, the original Salvator Mundi was lost for centuries, only resurfacing in the 1990s.

-There are very few records detailing Leonardo da Vinci's Salvator Mundi.
-Scholars believe King Louis XIII of France commissioned the work, however.
-The commission was either for himself or his consort, Anne of Brittany.
+There are very few records detailing the original Salvator Mundi.
+Scholars believe King Louis XIII of France commissioned da Vinci's painting.
+However, what is still being determined is whether the painting was for himself or his consort, Anne of Brittany.
+The date of the painting is also uncertain; however, the Salvator Mundi was probably created between 1499 and 1510.

-In the early 2000s, the National Gallery in London (UK) included the artwork in a major Leonardo exhibition.
-In 2011, this exhibition transformed our knowledge of Leonardo's paintings.
+Translated as "Savior of the World," Salvator Mundi is also the world's most expensive and controversial painting.
+In the early 2000s, the National Gallery in London, UK, included the Salvator Mundi painting in a major da Vinci exhibition.
+In 2011, another Exhibition transformed our knowledge of Leonardo da Vinci's paintings.

 How much is Leonardo da Vinci's painting worth?

-Today, Mohammad bin Salman (Crown Prince and Prime Minister of Saudi Arabia) owns the picture.
+Today, Mohammad bin Salman, Crown Prince and Prime Minister of Saudi Arabia, owns the picture.
 It hangs in his private collection.

 Is Salvator Mundi real or fake?

-There remains substantial disagreement about whether Leonardo da Vinci created Salvator Mundi
+There remains substantial disagreement about whether Leonardo da Vinci created Salvator Mundi.

 In addition, the British Royal Collection holds two chalk and ink sketches of remarkable similarity.
 These are original Leonardo drawings.